wso2/docs-is/en/identity-server/6.0.0/docs/guides/mfa/email-otp-config-advanced.md

 This parameter enables the user to override the functionality defined at the `EMAILOTPMandatory` parameter.

-If this parameter and the `EMAILOTPMandatory` parameters are set to *true*, the user can either enable or disable the email OTP functionality.
+If this parameter and the `EMAILOTPMandatory` parameters are set to *true*, the user can either enable or disable the EmailOTP functionality.

 If this parameter is set to *false* and the `EMAILOTPMandatory` parameter is set to *true*, the user gets redirected to an error page.